Anmolbaral/Arduino-cli-setup/README.md

        Installing BH1730@1.0.0...
        Installed BH1730@1.0.0

- Similarly, if you want to install particular library using Git hub link, you can following these steps
+ Similarly, if you want to install particular library using Git hub link, you can following these steps.

   At first, you will need to enable the unsafe install of the library which is set as false by default.